 The goal of this hospital is to provide high-quality medical care at an international level to patients, from prenatal development into old age.
 Despite the hardships involved with treating complicated and sometimes terminal conditions, the hospital staff is well-known for their positive attitude and their ability to create the best environment for patients, relatives, students, and colleagues.
 As a teaching hospital, a focus is placed on scientific innovation and the distribution of knowledge to students and to the academic community.

 You are invited to our hospital for an excellent opportunity to learn and obtain practical insight into what it really means to be a healthcare professional.
 This is a truly eye-opening experience at one of the top medical facilities in Central Europe.

 The guiding principle of the University Hospital in Motol is our comprehensiveness of care.
 We provide treatment through our 55 specialized centers, which cover the majority of current medical specialties.
 I sincerely believe that the experience and knowledge which can be acquired from the mentors in our hospital will be of great benefit to anyone.
 The students who come to our hospital have a unique opportunity to be a part of professional medical teams whose leading specialists are among the best in the Czech Republic and, in fact, the world.

 JUDr.
 Ing.
-Miloslav Ludvík, MBA, Minister of Health of the Czech Republic, former director of the University Hospital in Motol
+Miloslav Ludvík, MBA, director of the University Hospital in Motol, former Minister of Health of the Czech Republic

 Our mentors are Enhlish speaking doctors, nurses, midwives, physiotherapists, dentist, paramedics and other professionals. coming from various fields of healthcare with different backgrounds and specializations.
 All of them know their demanding job by heart and they genuinely love it.
 Shadowing our mentors will give you a better understanding of the specialty, and will give you the chance to see yourself in the demanding environment, and to discover what will motivate you to pursue this career.